 Table sugar is considered one of the purest food products.
-Chemically speaking, it is an astonishing 99.95% pure sucrose regardless of whether it is made from cane or beet.
-The remaining 0.05% is mostly water plus what is called impurities.
+Chemically speaking, it is an astonishing 99.95 percent pure sucrose, regardless of whether it is made from cane or beet.
+The remaining 0.05 percent is mostly water plus what is called impurities.

 Impurities include anything other than sucrose and result from: (1) the raw material, and (2) the process used to produce each sugar.
 The composition of impurities in cane sugar is not the same as in beet sugar.
 Learn why next.